 - recorded client session

-The training is suitable for: qualified psychotherapists and counsellors and trainees in their final year.
+The training is suitable for: qualified psychotherapists and counsellors and trainees in their final year, those qualified in related fields eg mental health nursing, social work with significant experience of therapeutic work.

 Dates for 2023: